-Location decision.
-As stated, firm has to pay a fixed cost f_l for entering location l and setting up a plant there.
-This cost is observed by the firm before making its location choice.
-In our framework, the sum of fixed costs is considered as the price of holding a portfolio of risky assets associated to the locations from which it is possible to serve the local and foreign markets.
+$^{23}$ If we also drop the assumption that firms can use a foreign location as an export platform, then equation (2.19) reduces to framework, the sum of fixed costs is considered as the price of holding a portfolio of risky assets associated to the locations from which it is possible to serve the local and foreign markets.
 The fixed costs enter as a constant in the utility of the firm.
 The observation implies that the sum of fixed costs associated to any location set can be separately subtracted from the value function obtained from the production and shipment decisions for that location set.
-As a consequence, in order to find the optimal location L^ for its multinational activity under demand risk, the firm solves the following discrete maximization problem
+As a consequence, in order to find the optimal location $L^$ for its multinational activity under demand risk, the firm solves the following discrete maximization problem